open-component-model/ocm/docs/reference/ocm_add_references.md

     subkey: "abc (( values.MY_VAL ))"
   </pre>

-This command accepts (re)source specification files describing the sources to add to a component version.
+This command accepts reference specification files describing the references to add to a component version.

 The resource specification supports the following blob input types, specified